 Dave Green trained at Rycotewood College in Design and Fine Furniture.
 Dave's expertise in the art of chair-making is well recogised in the industry, as is his knowledge of traditional variations on the Windsor chair.
 More recently he has designed a very successful range of modern windsors, as well as winning Design Guild Marks from the Worshipful Company of Furniture Makers.

 Tim graduated with a 1st Class Honours Degree in transportation design at Northumbria University.
 Initially gaining experience at Pininfarina, then in the luxury yacht sector with Sealine.
-Tim joined Astheimer in 2010 as lead designer, he has a key creative role in taking projects from concept through to production.
 His real passion and talent is surface form and development.
 This is reflected in the first new product developed for the British Design Shop called ‘Form’.
 As a keen drummer, he’s happiest tapping the desk along to the music in the studio.
 However, when not busy creating beautiful objects, Tim can be found out cycling and, as is the Irish way, stopping off for the odd pint of the 'black stuff' on the way home.